OSAdams/OSAdams/README.md

 - 🌱 I’m currently learning Front End and Back End Communication
 - 👯 I’m looking to collaborate on an app that helps users decide on a movie to watch
 - 💬 Ask me about: tech and space
-- 😄 Pronouns: he/him
 - ⚡ Languages: HTML, CSS, JavaScript (ES5/ES6), postgreSQL